Cristian Ledesma (footballer, born 1982): Pro Piacenza

-On 5 September 2018 Ledesma returned to Italy once again for Serie C club Pro Piacenza.
+On 5 September 2018, Ledesma returned to Italy once again for Serie C club Pro Piacenza.
 Pro Piacenza experienced financial difficulties in late 2018 and all the players were released from contracts.

 International career

 Ledesma acquired Italian citizenship in 2008 through marriage to an Italian woman he met during his spell at Lecce; this made him eligible at international level for both Argentina and the Italy (Azzurri), as he had never been capped with the Selección before.

-On 14 November 2010 Ledesma accepted a call-up by Italy manager Cesare Prandelli for a friendly match against Romania, thus becoming the third oriundo to become part of the Azzurri senior squad in the last ten years, the other two being Mauro Camoranesi and Amauri.
+On 14 November 2010, Ledesma accepted a call-up by Italy manager Cesare Prandelli for a friendly match against Romania, thus becoming the third oriundo to become part of the Azzurri senior squad in the last ten years, the other two being Mauro Camoranesi and Amauri.

 Coaching career

-Ledesma confirmed in the summer 2019 that he had retired from football and would continue as a coach for the Ledesma Academy, where he should be in charge of training children from 5 to 15 years.
+Ledesma confirmed in summer 2019 that he had retired from football and would continue as a coach for the Ledesma Academy, where he should be in charge of training children from 5 to 15 years.

 In September 2019 he took over on his first role as a first team manager, coaching Promozione amateurs LUISS, the football branch of the Libera Università Internazionale degli Studi Sociali Guido Carli.
 He left the club in October 2021, overseeing a promotion to Eccellenza.
 In March 2022 he was named new head coach of Eccellenza amateur side Cimini.

 In July 2022, Ledesma joined Frosinone as a youth coach in charge of the Under-17 team.

+On 27 September 2024, Ledesma was appointed interim head coach of Serie C club Ascoli, a club for which he was working as youth coach in charge of the Under-19 team.
+He returned to work for the Under-19 team after only one game, a 0–1 loss to Rimini.